SalmaQassem/HTML_And_CSS_Template1/README.md

 # HTML_And_CSS_Template1
-Website Page using only HTML and CSS
+Website Page Contains 5 Sections: Landing, Services, Portfolio, About, and Contact.
+Used Languages : HTML and CSS.